2020 ADA Guidelines with Fragrance Sensitivity in the Workplace Certificate Program (5-1-2020)

 Duration: 2 Hours

-Delivery Options: In-Person or Live Stream
+Delivery Options: Live Stream

 There are a number of conditions that make it difficult for someone to be exposed to fragrances and chemicals.
 Allergies, asthma and multiple chemical sensitivity (MCS) can cause a wide variety of symptoms, including but not limited to dizziness, vomiting, respiratory distress, headaches and skin conditions.
 Any of these symptoms make it difficult, if not impossible, for the employee experiencing them to work efficiently.